llvm/llvm-project/clang/docs/SourceBasedCodeCoverage.rst

 expressions) is limited to 2,147,483,646.
 In this case, approximately 256MiB (==2GiB/8) is used to record test vectors.

-To reduce memory usage, you can limit the maximum number of test vectors per expression with ``-Xclang -fmcdc-max-test-vectors=m``.
+To reduce memory usage, users can limit the maximum number of test vectors per expression with ``-Xclang -fmcdc-max-test-vectors=m``.
 If the number of test vectors resulting from the analysis of an expression exceeds ``m``, a warning will be issued and the expression will be excluded